NOURISHING COMMUNITY: Our Origins

 We serve lunch at various locations around Cleveland,

 and also can be hired for special events.

 All profits will be used to serve hot meals and choice of menu options

 to homeless around Cleveland.

 There is a $1,250 minimum charge to book Food For Thought for all occasions.
-That amount is geared toward 40 guests.
+That amount is based on 40 guests.
 Above and beyond 40 guests, there is a $15 per person charge

-On every event, we apply a labor fee of $300 to cover transportation, set up, prep, execution of menu, service and clean up.
-Above 50 guests, an additional labor fee applies of $150
+For every event, we apply a labor fee of $300 to cover transportation, set up, prep, execution of menu, service and clean up.
+Above 50 guests, an additional labor fee of $150 applies.

 LEARN MORE: News

 Katherine Feely, SND, Ed.D. is the director of John Carroll University's Center for Service and Social Action.
 She holds an Ed.D. from the University of Pennsylvania, an M.A. in Social Ethics from Boston College and a B.S. in Accounting and Economics from Villanova University.